The Courts of Chaos: Plot summary

-Brand arrives, telling him that he watched Oberon fail, and that Corwin must give him the Jewel so he can create a new Pattern.
-Corwin refuses, and forces Brand to leave.
+Brand traps Corwin in a small shadow, telling him that he saw through shadow, watching Oberon fail, and that Corwin must now give him the Jewel so he can create a new Pattern.
+Corwin refuses, and escapes from the shadow by traveling in a circle instead of straight.
 He notices an unusually large storm following him, and takes refuge in a cave.
 The cave's other occupant, a nameless stranger who has also sought shelter from the storm, casually mentions some local legends about the Archangel Corwin, who, according to scripture will ride before a storm at the end of the world.
-The real Corwin dismisses this story as nonsense and commands the Jewel to quell the storm.
-Eventually he falls asleep.
+The real Corwin dismisses this story as unhelpful and commands the Jewel to quell the storm.
+Eventually, he falls asleep.

 When he wakes, his horse has been kidnapped.
 He says goodbye to the stranger and tracks his horse to a cave, blocked off by a large boulder, which he shatters.
 Inside, leprechauns are celebrating a feast.
 Observing his great strength, they return his horse and invite him to join them.
 Succumbing to their odd charm, he starts to fall asleep, but rouses himself in time to see them preparing to slaughter him.
 He awakes and rushes outside.
 As he leaves, the leader of the wee folk recognizes him as the Archangel Corwin from local legends, mentioned before by the nameless stranger.

 He starts to move into shadow, but as he moves further from the cave where he slept the universe starts to come apart around him.
 He realizes that the storm was a wave of Chaos, moving away from Amber as the multiverse is destroyed.
 He begins to doubt whether Oberon was successful.

-Using the jewel, he is able to overtake the storm and return to the diminishing multiverse.
+Using the jewel, he is able to return to the diminishing multiverse.
 A strange lady dines with him and attempts to seduce him, but remembering his encounter with the pale lady on the black road (who may or may have not been a copy of Dara), and that he's working to a deadline, he declines.

-Brand ambushes him with a crossbow, mortally wounding his horse, but the blood raven reappears and plucks out one of Brand's eyes.
-Corwin puts down his horse and continues striding through shadow.
+Brand ambushes him with a crossbow, accidentally mortally wounding his horse but, after a fight, the blood raven reappears, plucks out one of Brand's eyes, and they both vanish.
+Corwin puts down his horse and continues striding through shadow on foot.